schlawiner/fu-rpg-frei-und-universell/03-the-characters.md

 ### Sprich über deine Ausrüstung
 Diskutiere mit der Gruppe über deine Ausrüstung.
 Allen muss klar sein, was du beschreibst - wofür die Ausrüstung nützlich ist und wobei sie eher hinderlich sein kann.

 Ausrüstung ist nie von Haus aus "gut" oder "schlecht".
-Ob der Besitz eines Gegenstands nützlich ist oder nicht, hängt davon ab, was du damit machst und in welcher Situation du dich befindest.
+Ob der Besitz eines Gegenstands nützlich ist oder nicht, hängt davon ab, was du damit machst und in welcher Situation du bist.

 <!-- Talk about your Gear
 Discuss your Gear.
 Everyone needs to be clear on what you are describing; what the Gear will be useful for, and when it might be a hindrance.